 It continued that way until I reached the age of 15.
-I had just finished reading a book my mother provided called “Book of Mormon Stories for Young People”.
+I had just finished reading a book my mother provided called “Book of Mormon Stories FOR YOUNG LATTER-DAY SAINTS”.
 Just stories really but I knew it was based on the history from the real Book of Mormon.

-Yes, yes, I know it’s a cliché but, because I was prepared, the Book of Mormon really did change my life.
-Forever.
-Before, my belief was observational and based on actions and results.
-Afterwards, it was based more on an active relationship and trust in God.
-I was introduced to Him on a more personal level through the Book of Mormon.
+Before my experience with the Book of Mormon, my belief was observational and based on actions and results.
+Afterwards, it was based on an active relationship and trust in God.
+I was introduced to Him on a more personal level because of the Book of Mormon.
 Only those who have let God mold their heart know what I am talking about.
 There are no words to describe the experience — the feeling, the understanding, the epiphany of sacred moments.
-Then, as I read the part in the Book of Mormon when Jesus appeared to the Nephites, I was literally on the edge of my seat.
+I remember reading the part in the Book of Mormon when Jesus appeared to the Nephites.
+I was on the edge of my seat.

-I love the Book of Mormon, or I should say, I love what is in the Book of Mormon.
+So, I love the Book of Mormon, or I should say, I love what is in the Book of Mormon.

 The doctrines of the “restored Gospel” are glorious to comprehend and I love God and His precepts with all my heart.
 They are to be found complete and intact only within the Church of Jesus Christ of Latter-day Saints.